-The lack of a coordinated approach regarding the data storage and formatting conventions in the original data from different institutions can produce some problems.
+The lack of coordination concerning the data storage and formatting conventions in the original data may produce some issues that must be detected.
 For example, in the wind speed time series, missing records are sometimes set to zero.
 This can lead to a spurious increase in the occurrence of the zero value.
-Similarly, some conventions use the value 0 degrees to refer to the northern wind direction whilst others identify this direction with 360 degrees.
+Similarly, some conventions use the value 0 degrees to refer to the northern wind direction while others identify this direction with 360 degrees.
 This routine computes the percentage of occurrence of each of these three cases:

-- Occurrences of 0s within the wind speed time series, - · occurrences of 0s within the wind direction series and - occurrences of 360s within the wind direction series.
+- Occurrences of 0s within the wind speed time series, - occurrences of 0s within the wind direction series and - occurrences of 360s within the wind direction series.

-A further visual inspection of these percentages should shed some light on the original conventions and standardize the storage format of the Tall Tower Dataset.
+Further visual inspection of these percentages should shed some light on the original conventions and standardize the storage format of the Tall Tower Dataset.